linroger/Wealth-of-Nations/Financial Markets and Institutions/III. Liquidity of Assets/Class 5- Private Information, Liquidity, and Securitization/Bid Ask and Transaction Prices in a Specialist Market With Heterogeneously Informed Traders.md

 aliases:
 - Bid,  Ask,  and **Transaction** Prices in a Specialist Market with Heterogeneously Informed Traders*
-- Example_Alias_Bid Ask and Transaction Prices in a Specialist Market With Heterogeneously Informed Traders
+- Bid Ask and Transaction Prices in a Specialist Market With Heterogeneously Informed Traders
-- Alias_76_Bid Ask and Transaction Prices in a Specialist Market With Heterogeneously Informed Traders.md
+- Bid Ask and Transaction Prices in a Specialist Market With Heterogeneously Informed Traders.md
 linter-yaml-title-alias: Bid,  Ask,  and **Transaction** Prices in a Specialist Market with Heterogeneously Informed Traders*
 tags:
-- tag_example
+-
-- example_tag
+-
 title: Bid,  Ask,  and **Transaction** Prices in a Specialist Market with Heterogeneously Informed Traders*
 ---
 # Bid Ask and Transaction Prices in a Specialist Market With Heterogeneously Informed Traders

 The presence of traders with superior information leads to a positive [[Class Note 9 Bid and Ask Prices With Private Information|bid-ask spread]] even when the specialist is risk-neutral and makes zero expected profits.
 The resulting transaction prices convey information,  and the expectation of the average spread squared times volume is bounded by a number that is independent of insider activity.
 The serial correlation of transaction price differences is a function of the proportion of the spread due to adverse selection.
 A [[Class Note 9 Bid and Ask Prices With Private Information|bid-ask spread]] implies a divergence between observed returns and realizable returns.
 Observed returns are approximately realizable returns plus what the uninformed anticipate losing to the insiders.